 - Broken crowns or fillings.
 While crowns and fillings are durable, they don’t last forever.
 If the entire crown has come off, replace it with toothpaste or dental adhesive until you see your cosmetic dentist.
 Don’t use any other adhesive, although a stick of sugarless gum can fill a hole in a tooth.

 - Denture repairs.
 Dentures are made of breakable materials and accidents happen.
-Your emergency dental clinic fixes broken dentures quickly and efficiently to send you back to your daily routine.
+Your dental emergency clinic fixes broken dentures quickly and efficiently to send you back to your daily routine.

 Emergency Dental Care for Soft Tissue or Bone

 - Bitten tongue or lip.
 Chewing hard substances can result in injury to your tongue lip, or cheek.
 Clean it with a wet cloth.
 Apply ice or cold compresses to reduce the swelling.
-If the bleeding persists or is excessive or the cut is deep enough to require stitches, seek urgent dental care or your emergency room.
+If the bleeding persists or is excessive or the cut is deep enough to require stitches, seek dental urgent care or your emergency room.

 - Abscess or swollen jaw.
 An abscess occurs from an infection on or around your gums, between your gums and tooth, or sometimes near the root of the tooth.
 Injury, decay or previous dental work can cause abscesses.
 Sometimes, an abscess means the nerve of the tooth is dying or dead.
 Seek emergency dental care quickly as infection can lead to more serious conditions.

 - Soft-tissue injury or trauma.
 Accidents during sporting events, recreational time or falls may result in injury to your tongue, lips or cheeks.
 Try to control the bleeding with a salt solution, moistened gauze or moistened tea bag.
 Cold compresses ease bleeding as well as swelling.
-If the bleeding persists or the injury is severe, go directly to an emergency dental clinic.
+If the bleeding persists or the injury is severe, go directly to an emergency dental center.

 - Broken jaw.
 For this kind of jaw pain, apply cold compresses or ice and go immediately to your emergency dental clinic or emergency room.